Oil and Gas Eye Q2 2014

 Risers in Q2 enjoy upgrades to reserves estimates

-In Q1, 34% of companies in the AIM oil and gas universe recorded share price gains, with strategic agreements, farm-out deals and positive operations updates the main drivers.
+55% of companies in the AIM oil and gas universe recorded share price gains in Q2, with upgrades to reserves estimates and exploration success the main drivers.
 As in recent quarters, strategic deals were also a key growth factor.

-Performance of Oil and Gas eye index and oil price since 2008
+Performance of the Oil and Gas Eye index and oil price since 2008

 Source: EY, Thomson Datastream